Oscar Hammerstein II: Early life

 Although Hammerstein's father managed the Victoria Theatre and was a producer of vaudeville shows, he was opposed to his son's desire to participate in the arts.

 Hammerstein attended Columbia University (1912–1916) and studied at Columbia Law School until 1917.
 As a student, he maintained high grades and engaged in numerous extracurricular activities.
-These included playing first base on the baseball team, performing in the Varsity Show and becoming an active member of Pi Lambda Phi, a mostly Jewish fraternity.
+These included playing first base on the baseball team, performing in the Varsity Show and becoming an active member of Pi Lambda Phi fraternity.

 After his father's death, in June 1914, when he was 19, he participated in his first play with the Varsity Show, entitled On Your Way.
 Throughout the rest of his college career, Hammerstein wrote and performed in several Varsity Shows.
+Following his graduation, he sat on the judging committee for the show and continued to contribute to several musicals, including Fly With Me, written by Richard Rodgers and Lorenz Hart.

 Early career

 After quitting law school to pursue theater, Hammerstein began his first professional collaboration, with Herbert Stothart, Otto Harbach and Frank Mandel.
 He began as an apprentice and went on to form a 20-year collaboration with Harbach.
 Out of this collaboration came his first musical, Always You, for which he wrote the book and lyrics.
 It opened on Broadway in 1920.
 In 1921 Hammerstein joined The Lambs club.

 Throughout the next forty years, Hammerstein teamed up with many other composers, including Jerome Kern, with whom Hammerstein enjoyed a highly successful collaboration.
 In 1927, Kern and Hammerstein wrote their biggest hit based on Edna Ferber's bestselling eponymous novel, Show Boat, which is often revived, as it is considered one of the masterpieces of American musical theater.
 "Here we come to a completely new genre—the musical play as distinguished from musical comedy.
 Now ... the play was the thing, and everything else was subservient to that play.
 Now ... came complete integration of song, humor and production numbers into a single and inextricable artistic entity."
 Many years later, Hammerstein's wife Dorothy bristled when she overheard someone remark that Jerome Kern had written "Ol' Man River".
 "Indeed not", she retorted.
 "Jerome Kern wrote 'dum, dum, dum-dum'.
 My husband wrote 'Ol' Man River'."

 Other Kern–Hammerstein musicals include Sunny, Sweet Adeline, Music in the Air, Three Sisters, and Very Warm for May.
 Hammerstein also collaborated with Vincent Youmans (Wildflower), Rudolf Friml (Rose-Marie), and Sigmund Romberg (The Desert Song and The New Moon).